ualib/agda-algebras/algebras_in_lean.rst

     end
     -- END

-(See also :numref:`Appendix Section %s <sigma-type>`, for a more technical description of coersions in Lean.)
+(See also :numref:`Appendix Section %s <sigma-type>`, for a more technical description of the Sigma type in Lean.)

 Finally, we show how to get ahold of the carrier and operations of an algebra by instantiating them as follows: